JapanProducts-job-hunt-site/job_search_test/readme.md

 How to run

+- npm install
+- npm start
+OR
-npm install
+- npm install
-npm start or node server.js
+- node server.js